 In this product review we take a good look at Looop – a solution that is much more than a learning management system or knowledge sharing tool – it’s a highly engaging productivity and performance platform.
 Some major brands, such as Sky, asos, Pearson and Money Supermarket, are already using Looop – here’s why they’re not wrong…

-While it is not fair to argue that elearning and learning technologies industries have been a unified and monolithic entity (marketing departments have driven differentiation), it is fair to argue that they have broadly travelled in the same direction, with a fundamental belief that technology can improve learning and development.
+While it is not fair to argue that elearning and learning technologies industries have been a unified and monolithic entity (marketing departments have driven differentiation), it is fair to say that they have broadly travelled in the same direction, with a fundamental belief that technology can improve learning and development.

 However, I do feel we are now coming to a fundamental fork in the road with learning technologies in the workplace as economies grapple with a productivity conundrum – contradicted by the rapid acceleration of technology in the workplace.